Canon M vs Fujifilm X-E4

 It is notable that the X-E4 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the Canon M does not provide wifi capability.

 The X-E4 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the Canon M has been discontinued (but can be found pre-owned on eBay).
+In contrast, the Canon M has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the Canon M was succeeded by the Canon EOS M3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M Manual (free pdf) or the online Fujifilm X-E4 Manual.
+Further information on the features and operation of the Canon M and X-E4 can be found, respectively, in the Canon M Manual (free pdf) or the online Fujifilm X-E4 Manual.

 So how do things add up?
 Which of the two cameras – the Canon M or the Fujifilm X-E4 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More compact: Is smaller (109x66mm vs 121x73mm) and thus needs less room in the bag.